TALK TO SALES

 Exempt vs. non-exempt employees

-As a new business owner, you probably know how to define terms like minimum wage, overtime, and job duties.
-But you may not fully understand how to categorize your employees as either exempt or non-exempt based off this criteria.
+As a small business owner, you can probably define terms like minimum wage, overtime hours, and job duties.
+But you may not know what exempt or non-exempt means or how to categorize your employees as one or the other.

 What are exempt employees?